NileshYadav-06/tinder4devs/homework.md

 - Reading the query params in the routes
 - Reading the dynamic routes

-- Multiple Route Handlers - play with code
+-Multiple Route Handlers - play with code
 - next()
 - next function and errors along with res.send
 - app.use("/route", rH1, [rH2, rH3], rH4, rh5);